uzair756/Technical-Assessment-MERN/backend-auth-app/README.md

-Instructions to Run the Project
+# Project Name

+Description of your project and its purpose.

+## Getting Started

+Follow these steps to set up and run the project locally.

+### Prerequisites

+Make sure you have the following installed:
+- Node.js (v14 or later)
+- MongoDB (local or remote instance)

+### Installation

-1. Download the Project Files from GitHub
+1. **Clone the Repository**

+   Clone the repository to your local machine or download the ZIP file and extract it.

-Go to the GitHub repository where the project is hosted.
+   - Go to the GitHub repository where the project is hosted.
-Click on the "Code" button and select "Download ZIP."
+   - Click on the "Code" button and select "Download ZIP".
-Extract the downloaded ZIP file to your preferred directory.
+   - Extract the downloaded ZIP file to your preferred directory.

-2. Open the Project in Your Code Editor
+2. **Navigate to the Project Directory**

-Open your terminal or file explorer.
-Navigate to the extracted folder, then to the Technical-Assessment-MERN directory, and then to the backend-auth-app folder.
+   Open your terminal or file explorer and navigate to the extracted folder, then to the `Technical-Assessment-MERN` directory, followed by the `backend-auth-app` folder.

+3. **Open the Project in Your Code Editor**

-Open the backend-auth-app folder in your preferred code editor (e.g., Visual Studio Code).
+   Open the `backend-auth-app` folder in your preferred code editor (e.g., Visual Studio Code).

+4. **Install Dependencies**

-3. Install the Necessary Dependencies
+   Install the required dependencies:

-In your code editor, open a new terminal window.
+   - In your code editor, open a new terminal window.

-Run the following command to install all the required dependencies:

-sh
-Copy code
-npm install express mongoose cors bcrypt jsonwebtoken
+   - Run the command: `npm install express mongoose cors bcrypt jsonwebtoken`.

+### Running the Server

+1. **Start the Server**

-4. Start the Server
+   Start the server by running the command: `node ./index.js`.
-In the terminal, run the following command to start the server:

-sh
-Copy code
-node ./index.js
-5. Verify the Server is Running
+2. **Verify the Server is Running**

-Ensure that the server has started correctly; you should see a message indicating that the server is running (e.g., "MongoDB connected").
+   - Ensure that the server has started correctly; you should see a message indicating that the server is running (e.g., "MongoDB connected").
-You can now access the server API at http://localhost:3000 (or the port your server is configured to use).
+   - The server will be running at `http://localhost:3000` (or the port your server is configured to use).

+### Additional Notes

+- Make sure that your MongoDB instance is running before starting the server.
+- Update any environment-specific configurations if needed.